BjornFJohansson/pydna/README.rst

 =======   ========== =====================================================================
 version   date       comment
 =======   ========== =====================================================================
+0.9.1     2015-05-26 fixed critical error in the calculation of seguid and cseguid
+                     checksums

 0.9.0     2015-05-26 seguid and cseguid are now url safe so they can be part of urls and
                      file names.
                      Dseqrecord.locus is an alias of Dseqrecord.name